Dominica

 Transfers: No transfers are known to have occurred.

-In early January 2026, the Commonwealth of Dominica entered into a third-country agreement with the United States, under which Dominica agreed to accept certain individuals removed from the United States.
+In December 2025, the Commonwealth of Dominica entered into a third-country agreement with the United States, under which Dominica agreed to accept certain individuals removed from the United States.
 Dominica Prime Minister Roosevelt Skerrit confirmed the agreement at a press conference, stating that Dominica and the United States had signed “an agreement to facilitate third-country refugees to be sent to Dominica.”

 Importantly, Dominica is a party to the 1951 Refugee Convention and its 1967 Protocol, but it lacks a domestic legal framework for refugee status determination.
 The country has not established formal asylum procedures, leaving individuals seeking protection without statutory safeguards.
 Asylum seekers without legal status are not authorized to work and have only limited access to services, including primary education and emergency healthcare.